muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/YAMLparameters.md

 the unperturbed electrostatic potential approximation.

 * **chden_path:** path of the folder in which the charge density file produced by a CASTEP calculation (extension.den_fmt) to use for the UEP can be found.
-DEFAULT:.
-TYPE: string;
+DEFAULT:./ TYPE: string;

 * **chden_seed:** seedname of the charge density file produced by a CASTEP calculation (extension .den_fmt) to use for the UEP.
-In combination with the previous keyword, the file willbesearchedas<chden_path>/<chden_seed>.den_fmt.
+In combination with the previous keyword, the file will be searched as <chden_path>/<chden_seed>.den_fmt.
 DEFAULT: NONE TYPE: string;

 * **gw_factor:** Gaussian width factor used to define the size of the ionic charges by scaling the pseudopotential radius.
  DEFAULT: 5.0 TYPE: float;